model-checking/kani/kani-docs/src/limitations.md

     each function it encounters.
  2. Abortion: Immediately ends the program without cleaning up.

-Currently, RMC does not support stack unwinding.
+Currently, Kani does not support stack unwinding.
 This has some implications regarding memory safety since programs sometimes rely on the unwinding logic to ensure there is no resource leak or persistent data inconsistency.
 Check out [this issue](https://github.com/model-checking/rmc/issues/692) for updates on